Georgia in the Junior Eurovision Song Contest 2014: Before Junior Eurovision

-Like Georgia has done most years since their début in the contest, the Georgian broadcaster GPB decided to internally select their 2014 artist after holding an open audition.
+Georgian broadcaster GPB decided to internally select their 2014 artist after holding an open audition.
 It was originally announced on 14 August 2014 that Liza Japaridze, Sofi Dashniani, and Dea Dashniani would represent Georgia as a trio, however on 16 August 2014 it was revealed that Japaridze would perform under the stage name Lizi Pop, while the Dashnianis will be backing singers.

 At Junior Eurovision

 Lizi Pop at the Junior Eurovision Song Contest 2014.